Xingyu96/XYCoding/readme.txt

 ------------------------------------LOG---------------------------------------

-V0.0.1:
+V 0.0.1:

-2016.04.15:	The objective of this site is to create a personal website to showcase
+2016.04.14:	- The objective of this site is to create a personal website to showcase
 			my works, skills, and serve as a portfolio.
 It also helps to let me practice my skills at web developement using HTML/CSS/Javascript

+2016.04.15:	- Added CSS3 transition support (http://ianlunn.github.io/Hover/)
+			- Continue work on topbar